vislupus/world_map/README.md

-# world_map
+# Map of the World
-Map of the countries which I've visited already.
+Map of the countries which I've visited through the years.